diyaa59/diyaagrams.com/content/Routing/BGP/BGP primary notes/BGP primary notes.md

 > [!important]
 > - Administrative distance indicate the trust worthiness of a routing.
 > - **==The lower the administrative distance the more trust worthy the routing protocol.==**
+> - The administrative distance showing below is for Cisco IOS.
+Some other vendors choose to implement administrative distance differently.

 | Routing source | Administrative distance |
 | --- | --- |